pop-os/beta/README.md

 # Pop!\_OS 21.10 Beta Testing

 Thank you for participating in Pop!\_OS 21.10 beta release testing!
-This release brings major new changes to the Desktop Environment including customization options with COSMIC.
+This release integrates COSMIC with GNOME 40.
 There are many corner cases with those features that your testing will help reveal.

 **THIS IS A BETA**.
 Bugs are expected and re-installs likely.